Richard-Graduate/Productivity-Record/_posts/2022-08-27-Parameter Passing Methods.md

     return 0;
 }
 ```
-Values are passed here and this type of parameter parsing, if any changes are done to
+Values are passed here and this type of parameter pasing, if any changes are done to

 this formal parameters   {**int add(int a,int b)**},